+While Sherry's Run's assistance is not exclusive to families who are fighting colon cancer, colon health and education is important to our team because of Sherry's battle.
 Colon cancer affects women and men equally as well as people of all ethnic backgrounds.
 The most common symptom of colon cancer is no symptom at all.
 Please talk to your doctor about getting a colonoscopy at age 50 or earlier if you have a family history.
 The earlier the cancer is caught, the more curable it is.

 Tell your family and friends about getting screened for colon cancer.
 Sherry Whitaker did not have a history of colon cancer in her family.
 Those who have a family history of colon cancer are at higher risk and should get a colonoscopy as early as ten years before the family member developed cancer.
 Please consult your doctor.
 This one can be cured!